In a business sense, there is a strong drive to create an economy based on sustainability.

 “Customer pressure trumps government legislation in the urgency with which we adopt sustainability measures.
 If the government tells you to do something you will comply, eventually.
 If your leading customer tells you to do something, you will do it tomorrow.”

 We feel that ERP systems and sustainability agendas can work hand in hand.
-ERP has a dominant role to play in three key areas – organisational structure, measurement tools, and approaches that can make a positive impact on both the business and its sustainability.
+ERP has a dominant role to play in three key areas which we explore in this post.

-ERP, as the name implies, is an enterprise-wide approach to driving processes and delivering data.
-It’s vital for overall success to involve key people from every department across the business.
-From the initial definition of requirements through the implementation project and into optimisation.
-This general aspect is also essential for delivering a sustainability strategy which requires a whole-system change.
+ERP, as the name implies, is an enterprise-wide approach to driving processes and delivering clear and concise information across an organisation.
+For overall success in this area, it is vital to involve key people from every department across the business.
+From the initial scope through the implementation project and into optimisation.
+An organisational structure for delivering ERP also supports sustainability in three ways:

 - Helps people through a significant period of change and encourages skills of challenging the status quo, learning and project-based working